 Application essays are evaluated for content as well as writing ability.
-Applicants must submit three essays: the PTCAS essay and 2 Northwestern essays (submitted via PTCAS, after adding Northwestern as a Program Designation).
+Applicants must submit three essays: 1 PTCAS essay and 2 Northwestern essays (submitted via PTCAS, after adding Northwestern as a Program Designation).
 Applicants also have the option to complete an essay about the impact of COVID-19 on their academic planning.

 Northwestern Essay 1

-Max 1,200 characters, including spaces: In the Department of Physical Therapy & Human Movement Sciences, we value individual differences and diversity as a measure of excellence.
-We define diversity as the collective richness of traits, characteristics, experiences and skills.
+Max 1,200 characters, including spaces: In the Department of Physical Therapy and Human Movement Sciences, Feinberg School of Medicine, we value individual differences and diversity as a measure of excellence.
+We define diversity as the collective richness of traits, characteristics, experiences, and skills.
 We are seeking a diverse incoming class of learners who can contribute to the educational environment and the capacity of our graduates to serve a diverse patient population.
 Please comment on how you will leverage your diverse traits, experiences and/or behaviors to contribute to the DPT program at Northwestern and the patients we serve.

 Northwestern Essay 2

-Max 1,200 characters, including spaces: Applicants may select one of the following three options:
+Max 1,200 characters, including spaces: Applicants may select one of the following two options:

 A minimum of three letters of reference are required and should be submitted directly through PTCAS.
-Within the three references, one must be a physical therapist who has supervised the applicant in a health setting and one must be a college professor or instructor who has directly instructed the applicant.
+Among the three references, one must be a physical therapist who has supervised the applicant in a health setting and one must be a college professor or instructor who has directly instructed the applicant.